barryclark/jekyll-now/_posts/2020-12-19-discrete-fourier-transform.md

 [Langton2019] Langton, C, Levin, V. 2019. *Intuitive Guide to Fourier Analysis and Spectral Estimation*.
 (2<sup>nd</sup> Edition).
 Mountcastle Academic.

 # Endnotes
+[^sum_subranges]: Specifically $$\sum_{k=-\infty}^{\infty} a[k]= \sum_{k=-\infty}^{\infty} \sum_{l=0}^{L-1} a[l-kL]$$ for any suitable infinite series.
+Think of this like splitting a `for` loop over one running index into two for loops over two indices total, just like accessing a 2D array.
+[^sum_convergence]: Convergence of infinite series is [its own beast](https://math.stackexchange.com/questions/357224/absolutely-convergent-series-and-conditionally-convergent-series-rearrangement).
+I won't bother with the details and assume the conditions are fulfilled for what I am doing.
+[^dft_ordering]: [FFTW](http://www.fftw.org/fftw3_doc/The-1d-Discrete-Fourier-Transform-_0028DFT_0029.html#The-1d-Discrete-Fourier-Transform-_0028DFT_0029) explains it nicely: "[That means that the] positive frequencies are stored in the first half of the output and the negative frequencies are stored in backwards order in the second half of the output".
+[^bandlimited]: A bandlimited function has a FT that is nonzero only on a finite interval.
+In general, functions that are finite in time can be bandlimited in frequency, so this fact will always induce an amount of aliasing.
+A notable exceptions are bandlimited functions that are also periodic, provided that the finite time interval encompasses an integer amount of periods.
+[^sampling_continouos]: Make no mistake, the sampled function is still continuous but it is nonzero only on an infinite, discrete sequence of sampled time points.
 [^conv_delta]: Also not that the *convolution* of a function $$g(t)$$ with the delta distribution $$\delta(t-t_0)$$ is $$g(t) \star \delta(t-t_0) = g(t-t_0)$$.
 Do not confuse the convolution with the delta function with the [sifting property](https://mathworld.wolfram.com/SiftingProperty.html).
 [^peaks_convolve]: If we want to sample with another function with finite width, we just have to convolve the dirac comb with an appropriate peak.
 This, of course, has consequences in Fourier space, see the [Convolution Theorem](https://en.wikipedia.org/wiki/Convolution_theorem).
 [^dft_ft]: Of course the DFT and the FT are related and so are $$f(t)$$ and $$f[n]$$, but the whole point of this article is to show how exactly they are related.